yarlinlynn/YARSTR25495_FTO2505_Group-B_Yarlin-Struis_SDF01/README.md

 ## 💡 Fun Fact About Me

-I have a secret obession with reading manga, manhwa outside of the time I'm working on code.
+I have a secret obession with reading manga, manhwa during the time I'm not coding.

 ## 📫 Connect with Me